IBM/invoke-wml-using-cognos-custom-control/README.md

   * API sends response back to custom control in Cognos.
   * parses the output (confidence score) and display as a d3 pie chart on Cognos Dashboard.

 In this repository, custom control code is available at `./custom-control-code`.
-Update the URL in `js file` as shown and save the file.
+Update the URL in `report1.js ` file as shown and save the file.

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/custom-control-API.png)